3lvis/Sync/README.md

 #### Crash on NSParameterAssert

 This means that the local primary key was not found, Sync uses `remoteID` by default but if you have another local primary key make sure to mark it with `"hyper.isPrimaryKey" : "YES"` in your attribute's user info.
+For more information check the [Primary Key](https://github.com/hyperoslo/Sync#primary-key) section.

 ```objc
 NSString *localKey = [entity sync_localKey];